Pal Pal Dil Ke Paas: Filming

-Soundtrack
+Music and soundtrack

-The music of the film is composed by Sachet–Parampara and Tanishk Bagchi (noted) while lyrics are by Siddharth-Garima.
+The music for the film’s songs was composed by Sachet–Parampara, Rishi Rich and Tanishk Bagchi, and the lyrics of the songs were penned by Siddharth–Garima.
+The background score of the movie was done by Raju Singh.

 Reception

-The film mostly received mixed to negative reviews.
+The film received negative reviews from critics.
+On review aggregation site Rotten Tomatoes, 20% of 5 critics' reviews are positive.

 Monika Rawal Kukreja writing for Hindustan Times noted that the film had done justice to its genre and praised Karan Deol and Sahher Bambba for their onscreen freshness.
 Also praising cinematography and music, she criticised the writing for lacking punch dialogues and effective humour.
 Concluding she opined, "Pal Pal Dil Ke Paas is definitely one of your run-of-the-mill love stories, but it makes you smile, cry, laugh and brings a sense of freshness."

 Gaurang Chauhan of Times Now rated it 2.5 stars out of 5, stated that "Pal Pal Dil Ke Paas is a visually stunning film with some good tunes but the movie somehow misses the mark due to its overlong length and a mediocre screenplay.
 Sahher Bambba impresses".